wso2/docs-ballerina-integrator/en/docs/learn/connect-database.md

-# Working with Databases
+# Connecting to Redis with Kola

-In this guide, you will learn how to connect to a database using Kola.
-Kola provides a set of built-in SQL client libraries that you can use to connect to a database.
+In this guide, you will learn how to connect to a redis server and perform basic operations such as `set`, `get`, `delete`, and `exists` using the Kola Integrator.